 A soft pull (prequalification) gives you a preliminary rate estimate based on your profile.
 Zero impact on your FICO score.
 Available through most online lenders and comparison platforms.
 You see the actual APR, origination fee, and monthly payment before committing to anything.

 A hard pull is the final application.
-It temporarily drops your score 5 to 10 points.
-Important rule.
-Multiple hard pulls for the same loan type within a 14 to 45 day window (depending on which FICO scoring model the lender uses) count as a single inquiry.
+It temporarily drops your score 5-10 points.
+Important: multiple hard pulls for the same loan type within a 14-45 day window (depending on which FICO scoring model the lender uses) count as a single inquiry.

 Gather your documents